First Major Snowstorm Of Season Take Aim At Midwest; Here's Long-Range Outlook For This Region

 The dry stretch of days will continue on Tuesday, Nov.
 9, and Wednesday, Nov.
 10 with a high temperature in the low 60s and mostly sunny skies both days.

-The major snowstorm, meanwhile, is expected to bring heavy snow in the upper Midwest Wednesday night into Thursday night.
-(See image above.)
+The major snowstorm, meanwhile, is expected to bring heavy snow in the upper Midwest Wednesday night into Thursday night, Nov.
+11. (See image above.)

 Check back to Daily Voice for updates.